definename/unix-dev/README.md

 # Compile simple program

-In general `cc` it is alias for gcc:
+In general `cc` it is alias for gcc, with command creates binary file with name `a.out`:
 ```
 cc main.c
 ```